11ty/11ty-website/src/docs/filters.md

 #### Access existing filters {% addedin "0.11.0" %}

 If you’d like to reuse existing filters in a different way, consider using the new Configuration API `getFilter` method.
 You can use this to alias a filter to a different name.
-You can use this to use a filter inside of your own filter.
-You can use this to use a filter inside of a shortcode.
+You can use this to use a filter inside of your own filter, or to use a filter inside of a shortcode.

 ```js
 module.exports = function(eleventyConfig) {